codaxy/curriculum/sass/css-guide.md

 - animation-fill-mode
 -  animation-play-state

 It is important to understand that you don't configure the actual animation effect with `animation` property.
 It is done with `@keyframes`.
-Once you define effects with `@keyframes`, you can use them through `animation-name`.
+Once you define effects with `@keyframes`, you can assign them to a specific CSS element through `animation-name`.

 ```CSS
     .animated_container {